jacmie/libap/dox/README.md

 For the bug fixes start name of the branch with *fix_<branch_name>* and for the new feature *ft_<branch_name>*.\
 Add and commit changes:
 ```
-# add all recent changes to the repository including new, or delated files
+# add all recent changes to the repository including new, or deleted files
 git add -A
 git commit -m "Meaningful comment"
 git push origin ft_<branch_name>